IsaaColomer/Turn-Based-RPG/index.md

   - Sequential games, also called IGOUGO, can be subdivided into three sections, ranked, round-robin start, and random.

   - The **_ranked games_** are those in which the first player is the one who always starts first.
-  - The **_round-robins_** are decided by elimination.
+  - The **_round-robins_** are those in which the first player is decided by elimination.
-  - The **_random_** ones in which the first player is decided randomly.
+  - The **_random_** are those in which the first player is decided randomly.

 ## _2.- Different kinds of turn-based combat systems:_

 ### _2.1.
 Classic Turn-Based Game_
-   Players playing can spend all the time they want thinking about how to execute their next action, nothing in the game will move until they decide what to do.
+   Players can spend all the time they want thinking about how to execute their next action, nothing in the game will move until they decide what to do.

 ![Image11](Img/PokemonBattleGif.gif) Pokémon: [Link](https://gfycat.com/cheerfulpopularamoeba-he-made-the-mistake-of-using-leer-or-something)

 ### _2.2.
 Active Time Battle_
-   First introduced by Hiroyuki Ito in Final Fantasy IV, also in Chrono Trigger, he turns of the people playing are determined by a counter that is restarted each time an action is performed.
+   First introduced by Hiroyuki Ito in Final Fantasy IV, also seen in Chrono Trigger, the turns of the people playing are determined by a counter that is restarted each time an action is performed.

 ![Image10](Img/ChronoTriggerGif.gif) Chrono Trigger: [Link](https://forums.rpgmakerweb.com/index.php?threads/chrono-trigger-battle-system-to-rgss1.85887/)